Yes. Here's how confident I am that you can succeed with this course. Read my personal guarantee:

-The beauty of jazz is that once you understand the basic building blocks, you can make this music your own regardless of your caliber.
-Whether you're a PhD in classical performance at the Juilliard School, or you took piano lessons as a kid, and always wanted to come back to it, you can do this.
+The beauty of jazz is that once you understand the basic building blocks, you can make this music your own, regardless of your caliber.
+Whether you're a PhD in classical music at the Juilliard School, or took piano lessons as a kid, and always wanted to return to it, I'll show you how to break this music down, and get you playing right away.
+Contrary to popular belief, the "nuts and bolts" of jazz are no different than any other style of music.
+We just apply them a little ... differently.
+I'll show you exactly what I mean in the first chapter.

 How much time will I need to spend practicing?